 And voilà this is another peninsula in my lovely Morbihan of my gorgeous Bretagne in my belle France.
 I come here often and as often do not take pictures, sort of like a local habit nowdays I guess.
-This time wanted to put new pictures taken this week, into my blog and new text of beautiful Port Navalo ,part III !!!
+This time wanted to put new pictures taken this week, into my blog and new text of beautiful Port Navalo ,part II !!!
 Hope you enjoy the post as I.

 Let me tell you, this is a harbor area with the sea, beaches, boats of all sorts and great seafood restaurant to boot.
 WE love it!!!
 It is about an hour from my house.
 I have written before on Port Navalo as said we come here often ,and were again this week.
 This coastal resort offers a panorama of Quiberon and Locmariaquer as well as the interior of the Gulf.
 The harbor of Port Navalo and its traditional port.
 Formerly animated by fishing, it is today a holiday resort.
 The view dominates the currents of the narrow gully which marks the entrance to the gulf of Morbihan and its islands which close the horizon.